Church and Convent of São Francisco, Salvador: Sacristy

 The sacristy of the São Francisco Church and Convent is located directly behind the high altar and is accessed via chapels to either side of the chancel.
 It has a massive sacristy cabinet with an altar at center and other carved Baroque furniture.
 The walls are covered in 17th-century Portuguese azulejos; the ceiling is elaborately coffered.
 The lavabo is in white and red lioz limestone with the motif of the Franciscan order at center, an image in the niche at top, and elaborate masks motifs at the two taps.

 Protected status

 The São Francisco Church and Convent was listed as a historic structure by the National Institute of Historic and Artistic Heritage in 1938.
 The structure was registered under the Book of Historical Works, Inscription no. 1 and Book of Fine Arts, Inscription no. 11.
 The directive is dated March 31, 1938.

 Access

-The church is open to the public and may be visited.
+As of September 2026 the church is closed following a partial collapse of the roof on February 5, 2025 killing one person and injuring five people.